 You will have to decide how much to contribute to this plan during open enrollment.
 Once you make your election for the year, you cannot increase or decrease your contribution until open enrollment next year.
-The only exception to this rule is if you have a family status change, such as marriage, divorce or legal separation, birth or adoption of a child, your child no longer qualifies as a dependent, or your spouse gains or loses employment.
+The only exception to this rule is if you have a family-status change.
+See page 5 for more information.